nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured.md

 {% include roadmap.html content="Subsequent releases are to be scoped" %}

 ## FHIR&reg; version ##
-Standard for Trial Use 3 (STU3) is the version of FHIR which will be adopted for the Access Record Structured capability.
-A decision was taken to uplift the profiles from the previous DSTU2 version for the following reasons:
+Standard for Trial Use 3 (STU3) is the version of FHIR which was adopted for the Access Record Structured capability.
+This was the current version at the time development was started by the GP systems suppliers.

- - STU3 is widely being adopted in the UK interoperability community
- - there are many breaking changes between DSTU2 and STU3
- - no supplier development had started on the previous DSTU2 versions
- - the STU3 profiles offer additional clinical value
+The project is considering it's approach to uplifting to UKCore (the UK specific project for FHIR based on R4).
+It is currently exploring the mapping between versions and is involved in a proof of concept to see if it is possible to transform between the current GP Connect profiles detailed in this specification and the new UKCore profiles.
+If successful this may enable consumer suppliers to develop in either version.